wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/perspective-projection.md

 In the aforementioned lesson, we also explained how the world coordinates of a point located in front of the camera (and enclosed within the viewing frustum of the camera, thus visible to the camera), can be computed using a simple geometric construction based on one of the properties of similar triangles (Figure 3).
 We will review this technique one more time in this lesson.
 It turns out that the equations to compute the coordinates of projected points can be conveniently expressed in the form of a 4x4 matrix.
 The computation is not very complex but requires nonetheless a series of operations on the original point's coordinates: this is what you will learn in this lesson.
 However, by expressing the computation as a matrix, you can reduce these series of operations to a single point-matrix multiplication.
 Being able to represent this critical operation in such a compact and easy-to-use form is the main advantage of this approach.
 It turns out that the perspective projection process, and its associated equations, can be expressed in the form of a 4x4 matrix, as we will demonstrate in the lesson devoted to the [the perspective and orthographic projection matrices](lessons/3d-basic-rendering/perspective-and-orthographic-projection-matrix).
 This is what we call the **perspective projection matrix**.
 Multiplying any point, whose coordinates are expressed with respect to the **camera coordinate system** (see below), with this perspective projection matrix will give you the position (or coordinates) of that point on the canvas.

 <details>
 In CG, transformations are almost always linear.
 But it is important to know that the perspective projection, which belongs to the more generic family of **projective transformation**, is a non-linear transformation.
+If you're looking for a visual explanation of which transformations are linear and which transformations are not, this Youtube video does a good job.
+[Linear Transformation and matrices](https://www.youtube.com/watch?v=kYB8IZa5AuE)
 </details>

 Again, in this lesson, we will learn about computing the 2D pixel coordinates of a 3D point without using the perspective projection matrix.
 To do so, we will need to learn how we can "project" a 3D point onto the surface of a 2D drawable surface (which we will call in this lesson, a canvas) using some simple geometry rules.
 Once we understand the mathematics of this process (and all the other steps involved in computing these 2D coordinates), we will then be ready to study the construction and use of the perspective projection matrix: a matrix used to simplify the projection step (and the projection step only).
 This will be the topic of the next lesson.